branchpanic/rules_fabric/README.md

 # Bazel Rules for Fabric

-This repository contains Bazel build rules for working with the Fabric toolchain on any application. **Using Loom and Gradle will almost always be more practical when working with Minecraft**.
+This repository contains Bazel build rules for working with the Fabric modding toolchain.
+When working with Minecraft, using [Loom](https://github.com/FabricMC/fabric-loom) with Gradle may be a more practical option.

 ## Usage